College Credit in High School

 Post-Secondary Enrollment Options (PSEO): Students participate in college courses at one of Central Lakes College’s campuses or online and are taught by CLC instructors to receive college credit.

 Credit for Prior Learning: Students earn college credit and through successfully passing an exam to establish competency in the course(s).
-Accepted exams include Advanced Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB)
+Accepted exams include Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB), and Advanced Standing Articulation Agreements (Tech Prep)

 In addition, CLC partners with Bridges Career Academies and Workplace Connection to provide high school students work force exploration and preparation for regional high skill, high demand careers.
 More information can be found on their website